Skip to main content

 Cost per acquisition (CPA) typically measures the cost of a single conversion or action, like a purchase.
 CAC is broader: it includes all marketing and sales overhead required to win a new customer, not just direct ad spend on a single transaction.
 Understanding both helps you spot where your real costs hide.

-Most e-commerce teams calculate a blended CAC: total marketing spend divided by total new customers.
+Most ecommerce teams calculate a blended CAC: total marketing spend divided by total new customers.
 That number is useful for board decks, but it hides where your money actually works.
-Channel-specific CAC tells you the real story.
+Channel-specific CAC tells you the real story about your marketing cost per customer.

 Blended CAC vs. Channel-Specific CAC

 Your blended CAC might be $45.
-But when you break it down, your Google Shopping CAC could be $72, your Meta CAC $58, and your organic search CAC $12.
-The blended number obscures the fact that organic is doing the heavy lifting at a fraction of the cost.
+But when you break it down, your Google Shopping CAC could be $72, your Meta CAC $58, and your organic CAC $12.
+The blended number obscures the fact that organic search is doing the heavy lifting at a fraction of the cost per user acquisition.
+Separating paid CAC from organic CAC is essential for making smart budget decisions.

 Your cost per customer acquisition formula should include more than just ad spend.
 Factor in agency retainers, software and tooling subscriptions, creative production, and the fully loaded salary cost of your marketing team.
-These hidden costs can inflate your true CAC by 30-50% beyond what your ad platform reports.
+These hidden costs can inflate your true marketing cost per customer by 30-50% beyond what your ad platform reports.

-CAC benchmarks vary widely by vertical.
+Ecommerce CAC benchmarks vary widely by vertical.
 Apparel brands frequently see blended CAC between $30 and $60.
 Home goods and furniture retailers often run $50 to $120+.
 Health and beauty brands tend toward $20 to $50.
-What matters most isn't where you fall on these ranges, but whether your CAC trend is going up or down quarter over quarter.
+What matters most isn't where you fall on these ranges, but whether your average ecommerce customer acquisition cost trend is going up or down quarter over quarter.

 Rising CPCs